happy-machine/Go-Chef/README.md

 ![Screnshot](https://i.imgur.com/j4GLBsd.jpg)

 Go Chef is a rails app which uses Google's api to locate a chef near you.
-A Chef can add his location either by postcode or by clicking on a map or geo location icon.
+A chef can add his location either by Postcode or by clicking on a map or geo location icon.
 He can then set a call out radius outside of which he will not be returned in a search.

 ## Reviews and gallery

-A Chef can curate his own gallery, and other users can leave reviews and pictures for each chef.
+A chef can curate his own gallery, and other users can leave reviews and pictures for each chef.

  - Rails 5
  - Erb views